philliplab/MochModel4/test/MochModel4Tests.md

 Scenario(s): OnlyTreatedMortality

 When the kaplan meier curves of the treated mortalities are compared to the input ASSA mortalities, then they must be similar.

-There is obviously somethings wrong: Need a different way for dealing with older people.
-Also that step that happens right at the start in the simulated data is not right.
+Something does not look right.
+The deviation between the lines are too large.
+Also the spike in mortality in the data centered at age 75 is troublesome.

 [To Summary Table](#summary_tab_link)
 ![plot of chunk unnamed-chunk-27](figure/unnamed-chunk-27.png)